+Unifying Themes x - pe erform nance assessed during that semester

 Performance Indicator 1 2 Assessment

-Α. Explain the parts of a simple Formative
+A. Explain the parts of a simple system Formative Assessments:

-system and their relationship Assessments:

-to each other.
+and their relationship to each other.
 Rubrics

-В. Describe the use of models as • Teacher
+Β. Describe the use of models as an • Teacher

-an application of scientific or Observation
+application of scientific or Observation

-technological concepts. • Peer
+technological concepts.
+Peer Evaluation

-C. Identify patterns as repeated Evaluation
+C. Identify patterns as repeated • Quizzes

-processes or recurring • Quizzes
+processes or recurring elements in Summative Assessments:

-elements in science and Summative
+science and technology.
+Completed Projects

-technology.

-D. Explain scale as a way of relating concepts and ideas to one another by some measure.
-Assessments: • Completed Projects • Written Exams E. Identify change as a variable in describing natural and physical systems.
+D. Explain scale as a way of relating • Written Exams

+concepts and ideas to one another by

+some measure.

+E. Identify change as a variable in

+describing natural and physical

+systems.